The legal process of contracting a Spanish Mortgage

 Post mortgage registration in Spain

-Because the terms of the mortgage are embedded in a legal deed any changes post completion to the loan terms will in most instances instigate the requirement for a new deed.
-If a new deed is required it is deemed to be a new mortgage and costs of the mortgage like early repayment penalties, valuation fee and arrangement fee can be payable.
-Some changes can be agreed with existing lender, which are dealt with by changes to the existing deed known a “Novacions” but these changes are limited by current law to interest rate adjustments or adjustments to the length of the term of the loan.
+Because the terms of the mortgage are in a legal deed changes post completion in most instances instigate the requirement for a new deed.
+If a new deed is required is deemed a new mortgage.
+Therefore costs, like early repayment penalties, valuation fee and mortgage arrangement fee may be payable.
+Changes can be made to the existing deed.
+These are known as Novacions.
+These are limited to interest rate adjustments and alterations to the term of the loan.

-Under the new legislation you will be allowed and even encouraged at any point to move from a variable rate to a fixed rate product and costs of doing so will not exceed 0.15% for the first 3 years and 0% thereafter although in this instance the notary and land registry costs can still be responsibility of the borrower.
+Under new legislation it is now allowable and encouraged, to move from a variable rate to a fixed rate product.
+Legislation dictates any cost of doing so will not exceed 0.15% for the first 3 years and 0% thereafter.
+However in this instance the notary and land registry costs can be responsibility of the borrower.